 As recently as the 1850s, the Atfalati tribe of Kalapuya people lived around the marsh — hunting, trading, and harvesting wapato, a bulbous plant endemic to wetlands and an important food for area Native American communities.
 But disease, harassment and encroachment (all of which arrived with the area’s first European settlers) soon forced the Atfalati to sign the Kalapuya Treaty of 1855, ceding their land to the U.S. government and moving onto a reservation as part of the Confederated Tribes of Grand Ronde.

 Roughly a century of farming around the lake followed, and the U.S. Fish and Wildlife Service has been managing the lake as part of the Tualatin River National Wildlife Refuge Complex since the early 2000s.
 Today that includes restoration work that will eliminate invasive plant species and bring native plants (including wapato) back to Wapato Lake.

-Todd McKinney, visitor services park ranger for the Tualatin River National Wildlife Refuge Complex, says interpretive panels that explain Wapato Lake’s past and present will be installed soon to give visitors additional context.
+Todd McKinney, visitor services park ranger for the Tualatin River National Wildlife Refuge Complex, says interpretive panels along the trails explain Wapato Lake’s past and present for additional context.
 Bring your binoculars, brush up on your bird-spotting skills and enjoy a quiet picnic lunch.
 Always pack out what you pack in, leave your pets at home and stay on designated trails to preserve the sensitive habitats.